 The university is an Equal Employment Opportunity/Affirmative Action employer that does not unlawfully discriminate in any of its programs or activities on the basis of race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, gender identity or expression, or on any other basis prohibited by applicable law.

 Basic Qualifications: Applicants must hold a PhD and/or MD or equivalent in an appropriate discipline with a demonstrable track record of research productivity as evidenced by publications and funding potential.

-Application process: To be considered, please complete an online faculty application at http://www.gwu.jobs/postings/97686 and upload a current CV, cover letter, a statement of past, current, and future research accomplishments (3-page limit), and a statement of contributions to diversity (1-page limit) in which you describe ways in which you have fostered diversity and inclusion and your plans to participate in or lead initiatives to enhance diversity, inclusiveness and/or equity in SMHS and society.
+Application process: To be considered, please complete an online faculty application at https://www.gwu.jobs/postings/108144.
+Required documents include a current CV, cover letter, statement of past research accomplishments and future plans (3-page limit), and a statement of contributions to diversity (1-page limit) in which you describe ways in which you have fostered diversity and inclusion and your plans to participate in or lead initiatives to enhance diversity, inclusiveness and/or equity in SMHS and society.
 You will also be asked to provide the names and contact information of at least 3 references.
-Review of applications will begin on December 8, 2022, and continue until the position is filled.
-Only complete applications will be considered.
+Review of applications will begin on February 21, 2024, and continue until the position is filled.
 Employment offers are contingent on the satisfactory outcome of a standard background screening.
 Questions regarding the search should be directed to Search Committee Chair, Colin N. Young, Ph.D. (email@example.com).

 About The George Washington University School of Medicine & Health Sciences

 Founded in 1824, the GW School of Medicine and Health Sciences (SMHS) is the 11th oldest medical school in the country and the first in the nation’s capital.
 Since its establishment, the school has been at the forefront of medical education, and has grown to include highly-ranked programs in the health and biomedical sciences.